 When certain foods are broken down, they cause the formation of more free radicals.
 The more free radicals we have in our body, the more damage being done to our cells.

 This triggers an inflammatory process and can leave you in a chronic state of inflammation if you are constantly resupplying our free radicals.

 In normal circumstances, the antioxidants and free radicals are balanced.
 Free radicals have an important part in cellular processes but too much can lead to potential danger.

-If we want to keep our bodies in balance and prevent free radicals from accumulating, how do we do that?
+If you want to keep your body in balance and prevent free radicals from accumulating, how do you do that?
 In a 2020 study they found that…

 High levels of saturated fats can also play a role in leading to oxidative stress.
 Many fried foods and processed meats contain saturated fat levels that exceed our daily allowance very quickly.
 They may even double or triple it!

 Anti-inflammatory foods are one way you can help to bring your body back into balance.
 You can do this with certain foods that are rich in vitamins and minerals that contribute to our antioxidant defense system.
 You are essentially building a stronger army to fight free radicals.